-As far as energy-efficient HVAC installation in Austin, there’s great news for you this tax season.
+As far as energy-efficient HVAC installation in Austin, there’s great news for your family this tax season.

-The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This could entitle you to credits for energy-efficient home improvements, like updated heating and cooling systems, water heaters and heat pumps.
+The Residential Energy Efficient Property Credit will now go through 2020.
+This might qualify you for reductions for energy-efficient home improvements, like updated heating and cooling systems, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

-To become eligible for the reduction, the home must be the taxpayer’s chief residence in the USA.
-The improvement must have a life of five years or more, with the original use starting with you.
+To be entitled for the incentive, the home must be the taxpayer’s chief residence in the U.S. The improvement must have a life of five years or more, with the original use beginning with the homeowner.

-What Types of Improvements are Regarded as High-Efficiency Renovations?
+What Kinds of Improvements are Regarded as High-Efficiency Renovations?

-Usually, this tax credit is equivalent to 10% of the price of the ensuing energy-saving changes that meet specific ENERGY STAR® requirements:
+Typically, this tax credit corresponds with 10% of the expense of the ensuing energy-saving changes that meet certain ENERGY STAR® requirements:

 - Advanced main air-circulating fans